Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 The term 'revenue per available room' (or 'RevPAR') relates to one of the most popular and relevant metrics for hotel success.

-It's a simple method to see how much revenue various market groups in your destination are generating.
+• Shows how much revenue various market groups in your destination are generating

-Finally, this metric gives an indication of the number of rooms sold at a hotel and the amount of income made from such reservations.
+• Indicates the number of rooms sold at a hotel and the amount of income made from such reservations

-It gives you the opportunity to assess one aspect of your total revenue management model.
+• Gives you the opportunity to assess one aspect of your total revenue management model

 How To Calculate RevPAR In Hotels